bacalhau-project/bacalhau/docs/examples/model-training/Stable-Diffusion-Dreambooth/index.md

 RUN unzip -j mix.zip -d mix
 ```

 This container is using the `pytorch/pytorch:1.12.1-cuda11.3-cudnn8-devel` image and the working directory is set.
-Next the Dockerfile installs the same dependencies from earlier in this notebook.
-Then we add our custom code and pull the dependent repositories.
+Next, we add our custom code and pull the dependent repositories.

 ```finetune.sh
 python clear_mem.py